celery/celery/docs/getting-started/brokers/redis.rst

 happens it will be executed again, and again in a loop.

-So you have to increase the visibility timeout to match the time of the longest ETA you are planning to use.
+So you have to increase the visibility timeout to match the time of the longest ETA you're planning to use.

 Note that Celery will redeliver messages at worker shutdown, so having a long visibility timeout will only delay the redelivery of 'lost' tasks in the event of a power failure or forcefully terminated workers.

-Periodic tasks will not be affected by the visibility timeout, as this is a concept separate from ETA/countdown.
+Periodic tasks won't be affected by the visibility timeout, as this is a concept separate from ETA/countdown.

 You can increase this timeout by configuring a transport option